From the Munich-Berlin overnight train

 I wish I could say that I put him in his place.
 But in truth, I was so confused by his outburst at the moment that I just walked away, managing only a quizzical eye roll at him.
 At fortunately rare moments like these, I often think back to one memorably glorious occasion when I told a rude cyclist to “Fuck back off!”—and his satisfying silence—after he yelled at me and a friend to get the fuck out of his way in London’s Chinatown.
 And no, we were not obstructing the bicycle lane.
 So much of how you react in situations like this often comes down to your mood.
 And at that moment, I slunk away.

 That train skirmish brought home to me again how dependent the travel experience is on the kindness of strangers.
 And honestly, I did wish for a moment, right then, that I was back home in the familiar embrace of family and friends.
 Why do I do this to myself?
 I thought.
 Wouldn’t I just like to find someplace to belong to, and start building a full life there, instead of fragments of one in multiple places?
 It’s a thought that occurs not infrequently to me.
-And yet, how I want to live my life, the kinds of stories I want to tell—always inspired by place—seems to encourage a peripatetic existence, and usually necessitates traveling on one’s own.
+And yet, how I want to live my life, the kinds of stories I want to tell—always inspired by place—seem to encourage a peripatetic existence, and usually necessitate traveling on one’s own.
 And I think, While I haven’t found any more compelling reason for me to make a home, shouldn’t I continue to do this as much as I can?

 I don’t have the answers yet.
 But this passage by Susan Orlean from her first collection of travel stories, My Kind of Place, helps me remember why the pursuit of my desire is worthwhile, despite the episodic loneliness: